-Victims of sexual assault, domestic violence, dating violence and/or stalking who do not wish to report the crime to a law enforcement official, the Dean of Students Office, the Title IX Coordinator or the Office of Human Resources - Workforce Relations are still encouraged to get help and support.
+Victims of sexual assault, domestic violence, dating violence and/or stalking who do not wish to report the crime to a law enforcement official, Office of Student Assistance and Support, the Title IX Coordinator or the Office of Human Resources - Workforce Relations are still encouraged to get help and support.
 Please see the Sexual Assault, Domestic Violence, Dating Violence and/or Stalking chapter in this report for more information.